SnootierMoon/re-fsm-tool/README.md

 with the smallest number of states that precisely accepts the language.
 In other words, when asked to find the minimum DFA equivalent to a given regex, *there is only one right answer*.
-The goal of this project is to find that answer, for any regex (and in any syntax flavor, if I have time to do that).
+The goal of this project is to find that answer, for any regex in any common flavor.

 A pitfall of FSMs as opposed to backtracking is that the set of strings that an FSM accepts must be a *regular language*.
 Many features supported by modern